apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/assumed_roles.md

 specified.
 It will then refresh this login at the configured rate of `fs.s3a.assumed.role.session.duration`

-To authenticate with the STS service both for the initial credential retrieval and for background refreshes, a different credential provider must be created, one which uses long-lived credentials (secret keys, environment variables).
+To authenticate with the  [AWS STS service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) both for the initial credential retrieval and for background refreshes, a different credential provider must be created, one which uses long-lived credentials (secret keys, environment variables).
 Short lived credentials (e.g other session tokens, EC2 instance credentials) cannot be used.